- Certified in Orthopedic Massage and Evaluation

 - Reiki 1 training complete

 My style involves pinpointing soft tissue restrictions and facilitating unwinding and softening of these restrictions, particularly in the muscles that are at the root of different musculoskeletal imbalances.
-I take a slow approach to everything I do and even my deepest work has an undercurrent of energy flow.
-I enjoy educating people about their bodies and making suggestions for keeping them in balance.
+I take a very slow approach to everything I do and even my deepest work has an undercurrent of gentle energy flow.
+In my practice I utilize postural assessment, deep tissue, myofascial release and neuromuscular techniques.
+I enjoy educating people about their bodies and making suggestions for keeping them in balance, whether it be diet, exercise, or stretching.
+I have come to see how big of a difference all of these things can truly make in my own body and mind.